Approximate normal forms via Floquet-Bloch theory: Nehorosev stability for linear waves in quasiperiodic media: Introduction and statement of the main results

-In particular, the above stability result leads to ballistic transport up to stretched exponential timescales.
-Although ballistic transport is expected to hold on all timescales, this result is new and stands out by its generality as it is established for all initial data and under a mere Diophantine condition.
+In particular, the above stability result leads to ballistic transport up to the stretched exponential timescale $T(\lambda)=\exp\big(\lambda^{-\frac1s}\big)$.
+Although ballistic transport is expected to hold for all times~\cite{E-92,Zhao-16,Zhao-17,Karpeshina-Lee-Shterenberg-Stolz-15}, this result is new and stands out by its generality as it is established in any dimension and under a mere Diophantine condition.
 More precisely, for $m\ge1$, we define the rescaled moments of the flow,

-which can be viewed as measuring the asymptotic ballistic velocity of the wavefunction, and we show that the velocity $M_m^t(u_\lambda)$ remains close to $M_m^t(u_0)$, the velocity of the free flow $u_0$, which can be explicitly computed and obviously remains of order $1$.
+which can be viewed as measuring the asymptotic ballistic velocity of the wavefunction.
+We then show that this velocity $M_m^t(u_\lambda)$ remains close to the velocity $M_m^t(u_0)$ of the free flow $u_0=e^{it\triangle}u^\circ$, which can be explicitly computed and obviously remains of order $1$.